Important Resources to Prevent Eviction

 - the nature of your written agreement, if you have one

 So just having a "lodging house" license is not enough.
-If the owner acts more like a landlord, the law will treat him as such.
-And his tenants will have extra legal protections.
+If the owner acts more like a landlord, the law will treat them like a landlord.
+And the tenants will have extra legal protections.

-If you live in an inn or rooming house and you are not sure about your rights, please call Pine Tree Legal Assistance.
+If you live in a hotel, motel, inn, or rooming house and you are not sure about your rights, please call Pine Tree Legal Assistance.

 What if I start out staying only a few days but then begin living there more long-term?